clusterio/clusterio/docs/setting-up-tls.md

 Multiple addresses can be given by supplying a comma sepparated list of `IP:address` pairs and DNS names can also be specified using the `DNS:example.com` format.
 You need to supply every name you want to connect to the server under the subjectAltName field, for example to connect to the HTTPS port locally via an address like `https://localhost:4443/` you need to add `DNS:localhost`.

-This creates a private key file named `key.pem` and a public certificate file named `cert.pem` and these are used for the `master.tls_certificate` and `master.tls_private_key` config options respectively on the master server:
+This creates a private key file named `key.pem` and a public certificate file named `cert.pem` and these are used for the `controller.tls_certificate` and `controller.tls_private_key` config options respectively on the controller:

-    npx clusteriomaster config set master.tls_certificate cert.pem
+    npx clusteriocontroller config set controller.tls_certificate cert.pem
-    npx clusteriomaster config set master.tls_private_key key.pem
+    npx clusteriocontroller config set controller.tls_private_key key.pem

 Additionally you will need copy the `cert.pem` file to all of the computers you want to set up as slaves and configure it as the `slave.tls_ca` option: